What Is Prayer?

 Opportunities for prayer at LRBC

-After every Sunday service at LRBC, there are always members of the prayer team that are willing to chat and pray through issues raised through the service or indeed anything you have on your mind.
-Simply make your way at the end of the service to the prayer (a circle of chairs) to the right of the stage.
+After every Sunday service at LRBC, there are always members of the prayer team who are willing to chat and pray through issues raised through the service or indeed anything you have on your mind.
+Simply make your way at the end of the service to the prayer area (a circle of chairs) to the right of the stage.
 This offer is normally highlighted by those leading at the end of the service

 We also set aside time for prayer together: